gpeterson406/GreenwoodBanner_Book/_book/09-caseStudies.md

 groups, especially with much more variability in the *control* treatment level and more variability in the *PS* responses than for the *HS* responses.

-(ref:fig9-2) Beanplot of biomass responses by treatment and species.

 ```r
 gdn <- read.csv("http://www.math.montana.edu/courses/s217/documents/gundalebachnordin_2.csv")